1. Find the year's first flowers

 - The great English landscape gardener, Lancelot ‘Capability’ Brown, passed away on 6 February 1783.
 Brown is remembered for designing over 250 idyllic landscapes, including parts of the grounds at Wrest Park in Bedfordshire and Audley End House in Essex.

 - Charles Darwin, author of On the Origin of Species, was born on 12 February 1809.
-Darwin spent 40 years living in Down House where he wrote his theory of Evolution by Natural Selection.
-Vsitors can follow in the great scientist’s footsteps, as well as explore the rooms and award-winning gardens where Darwin worked.
+Darwin spent 40 years living in Down House where he wrote his theory of evolution by natural selection.
+You can follow in the great scientist’s footsteps by exploring the rooms and award-winning gardens where Darwin worked.

 -